-MoneyWiz allows you to import bank statements in the three most popular formats OFX (Open Financial Exchange), QIF (Quicken Interchange Format) and CSV (comma-separated values).
+MoneyWiz allows you to import bank statements in the five most popular formats: OFX (Open Financial Exchange), QFX (Quicken Financial Exchange), QIF (Quicken Interchange Format), CSV (comma-separated values) and MT940.
 It is very likely that your online banking will allow export in at least one of these formats.

 Each bank’s online banking system handles this situation differently, but the following practices apply to most of the cases:

 - You will need to login into your online banking with your own username, password and other forms of identification which your bank requires.

 - When you see your bank statement, there should be an export button, in most of the cases it is located below the bank statement itself, and in other cases you will find it in the left side menu.